 The maximum DGI is set each year based on household size.
 If your DGI is less than or equal to the maximum, you may qualify for D-SNAP.

-Visit FNS’s Food Assistance for Disaster Relief page to learn more.
+Visit FNS’s Disaster Assistance page to learn more.

 To get benefits, MDHS certification staff must review your case to see if you qualify.
 You must show proof of identity and verify your income and expenses.